Approximately 297 students finished school with a degree in Physics from 18 degree programs available in Pennsylvania.

 Early career salaries of $50,803 and mid-career salaries of $90,575 are normal for a graduate with a Physics degree.
 Read on to learn what colleges provide the very best opportunities for Physics grads.

 The subsequent listings spotlight the top colleges and universities in Pennsylvania to get a Physics degree.
 To come up with this ranking, we include just the schools in the state that offer Physics and sort for quality.
 Check the full ranking methodology here.

 Every student who is interested in Physics needs to look into Carnegie Mellon University.
-Carnegie Mellon University offers graduate degrees in physics for those interested in an advanced degree.
+Carnegie Mellon University physics students make 20.6% more than the average physics graduate.
 The surrounding area of a significant city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 It's difficult to beat Pennsylvania State University - Main Campus if you want to pursue Physics as a major.
 Graduates from the physics major at Pennsylvania State University - Main Campus get 6.7% above the average college graduate in this field.
-Prefer a large student body?
-This school has over 20,000 students on campus.
+University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.

-Allegheny College is a wonderful option for students pursuing a Physics degree.
-Physics students from Allegheny College earn a boost of around 3.3% over the typical income of physics majors.
-Students who enjoy a more slow-paced life will appreciate Allegheny College's location in the small town of Meadville, Pennsylvania.
+Bucknell University is a wonderful decision for students pursuing a Physics degree.
+Graduates from the physics major at Bucknell University get 15.7% above the average college graduate in this field.
+Students who enjoy a more slow-paced life will appreciate Bucknell University's location in the small town of Lewisburg, Pennsylvania.

 It's hard to beat Dickinson College if you want to pursue Physics as a major.
 Students who graduate from the physics program make around $55,484 in their early career salary and $118,667 in their mid-career salary.
 Based in Carlisle, Pennsylvania, this college is a good final choice for students who enjoy the thrill of a substantial city.